-- To re-elect, as a Director of the Company, Dr. David Ebsworth, who retires in accordance with Article 26.2 of the Company's Articles of Association and offers himself for re-election. - 2.
-To re-elect, as a Director of the Company, Dr. Martin Edwards, who retires in accordance with Article 26.2 of the Company's Articles of Association and offers himself for re-election. - To re-elect, as a Director of the Company, Dr. Sven Anders Ullman (known as "Anders Ullman"), who retires in accordance with Article 26.2 of the Company's Articles of Association and offers himself for re-election. - To re-elect, as a Director of the Company, Lisa Deschamps, who retires in accordance with Article 21.2 of the Company's Articles of Association and offers herself for re-election.
+- To re-elect, as a Director of the Company, Dr. Kenneth Cunningham, who retires in accordance with Article 26.2 of the Company's Articles of Association and offers himself for re-election. - 2.
+To re-elect, as a Director of the Company, Mr. Rishi Gupta, who retires in accordance with Article 26.2 of the Company's Articles of Association and offers himself for re-election. - 3.
+To re-elect, as a Director of the Company, Mr. Vikas Sinha, who retires in accordance with Article 26.2 of the Company's Articles of Association and offers himself for re-election. - 4.
+To re-elect, as a Director of the Company, Mr. James Brady, who retires in accordance with Article 21.2 of the Company's Articles of Association and offers himself for re-election.